-This year’s Mobile World Congress has shown that AR and VR devices are becoming smaller, more powerful, and much less like the cumbersome designs of a few years ago.
-New materials and technologies are powering these changes, but many devices still rely on glass for optics.
+Mobile World Congress 2023 proved that AR and VR devices are becoming smaller, more powerful, and less cumbersome.
+New materials and technologies are powering these changes, but many devices still rely on glass optics.

-Removing the need for glass brings an immediate benefit: reduced weight.
+Removing glass brings an immediate benefit: reduced weight.

-Glass-based LC optics have been around for many years, but the weight and thickness of glass are an issue, particularly because—in many cases—each optical module comprises multiple LC cells.
-Often cells are stacked together to either focus light or to increase lens power.
-Nearly all the weight and volume added by glass LC cells comes from the glass itself.
-Flexible LC optics, at less than 100 microns thick and stackable, can bring the same optical performance at greatly reduced weight cost.
+Often, LC cells are stacked together to either focus light or to increase lens power.
+Nearly all the weight and volume added by glass cells comes from the glass itself.
+Flexible LC optics, at less than 100 microns thick and stackable, provide equal optical performance without the weight.

 Improved designs and new form factors

-A design close to ‘traditional’ glasses is the current focus of many manufacturers as component sizes shrink and consumers look for something lightweight and less conspicuous, and flexible LC optics can make this a reality.
+A design close to ‘traditional’ glasses is the current focus of manufacturers as component sizes shrink and consumers look for something lightweight and less conspicuous.
+Flexible LC optics make this a reality.

-In addition, with flexible LC optics’ reduced weight and suitability for biaxial curvature create the potential for form factors that could be suitable for all kinds of use cases.
-For example, something more akin to a wide visor would allow for a much greater field of view and a vastly different design style and experience.
-Flexible LC optics can also be built into safety devices such as motorcycle or welding helmets, providing additional AR functionality in addition to protection.
+Flexible LC optics’ reduced weight and suitability for biaxial curvature enable form factors for any use case.
+For example, a wide visor would allow for a much greater field of view and a vastly different design style and experience.
+Flexible LC optics can also be built into safety devices such as motorcycle or welding helmets, providing AR functionality in addition to protection.

 Enhanced features: Ambient and local dimming, Tunable lenses

-With tunable lenses, focal distance can be rapidly switched, bringing virtual objects and the environment into focus and removing the uncomfortable effects of the virtual distance and expected distance of an object being different.
-Adjusting for this is key for long term device wear, as it greatly improves the experience for the user by increasing the visual ‘comfort zone’.
+With tunable lenses, focal distance is rapidly switched, bringing virtual objects and the environment into focus.
+This removes the uncomfortable effects of virtual distance and expected distance of an object being different.
+This is key for long term device wear, as it greatly improves user experience by increasing the visual ‘comfort zone’.

 Lower manufacturing and environmental costs

-Flexible LC optics are manufactured using plastic such as TAC (Triacetyl cellulose), a bioplastic made from renewable sources that is highly recyclable and biodegradable.
+Flexible LC optics are manufactured using TAC (Triacetyl cellulose), a renewable bioplastic that is highly recyclable and biodegradable.

-Our manufacturing process is designed to be carried out at far lower temperatures than glass optics (less than 100°C), and can use existing flat panel display production lines, removing the need for new equipment.
+Our manufacturing process uses far lower temperatures than glass optics (under 100°C).
+It also repurposes existing flat panel display production lines, removing the need for new equipment.

 A definite advantage

-Flexible LC optics can bring these features at virtually no extra weight cost, and enable effective, comfortable VR and AR regardless of environment, device form factor or use case.
+Flexible LC optics bring these features at virtually no extra weight cost, enabling effective, comfortable VR and AR regardless of environment, form factor or use case.